Japan drugstore Tsuruha wins proxy battle with activist investor Oasis

 Shareholders at their annual general meeting approved all 10 candidates nominated by the company and rejected all five outside director nominees backed by Hong Kong-based Oasis Management, Tsuruha said in a statement.

-The proxy battle was about who should be on the board to lead a successful M&A (mergers and acquisitions) strategy when investors widely expect more consolidation among Japan's fragmented drugstore industry.
+The proxy battle was about who should be on the board to lead a successful mergers and acquisitions (M&A) strategy when investors widely expect more consolidation among Japan's fragmented drugstore industry.

+Oasis, which owns 12.8% of Tsuruha, argued that the current board dominated by founding family members could impede the company from fairly evaluating consolidation opportunities.

 Retail giant Aeon 8267.T, Tsuruha's largest shareholder with a 13% stake, said before the meeting it would support Tsuruha.